Tunderdolt/AgNW-Analysis/README.md

 ```

 where `sample` is one of A–G, Alpha, Beta, Gamma and `magnification` is e.g. `1000x`, `50x`, `100x`.
 Order and separators are flexible.

+Two folders are always skipped regardless of name:
+- Any folder containing `Absorbance`
+- Any folder containing `Initial Report`

 ---